-• Due to excessive and prolonged rain events during 2021, there was an increase in the fresh floodwater species Ae. vexans of 1,781% and Ae. canadensis of 588%.
-Cx. salinarius, a brackish water mosquito, increased by 747%.
-The cattail species Cq. perturbans have still not recovered from the drought conditions of 2020 and populations continued to drop by 20% in 2021.
-11 batches of Ae. vexans, Cx. salinarius and 1 batch of Ps ferox tested positive for WNV in 2021.
-There were no EEE isolates in these species during 2021.
+• Due to historic precipitation during 2023, there was an increase in the fresh floodwater species Ae. vexans of 2,256% and Ae. canadensis of 287%.
+Cx. salinarius, a brackish water mosquito which also relies on seasonal precipitation, increased by 11,154%.
+The cattail species Cq. perturbans populations did not fully recover due to multiple years of drought and showed a population decrease of 40% during 2023.
+There were no WNV or EEE isolates in these bridge vector species during 2023.